 Abstract

-Background: Published data have showed conflicting results about sex relationship with rs2231142 association of gout concentrations.
-And we wanted to know the relationship between uric acid beta coefficients and gout odds ratios across the SNP.
+Background: ABCG2 has been considered as one of the most important genes in gout pathogenesis and susceptibility.
+However, Published data have showed different effect size of the odds ratio for the genotype of rs2231142 and conflicting results on the relationship with sex in gout susceptibility.
 A meta-analysis is needed to provide a systematic review of the published findings.

-Methods: Desirable articles published before July 1, 2012 were extracted and register into databases.
+Methods: Desirable articles published before Feb, 2013 were extracted and register into databases.
 The quality of each study was scored based on the predefined criteria.
 Potential sources of heterogeneity were sought out via stratification analysis and meta-regression, The published biases were estimated by performing funnel plots qualitatively.
-The relation between gout and uric acid level in three SNP (rs2231142 in ABCG2, rs6449213 and rs16890979 in SLC2A9) were estimated by line regression.

-Results: Ultimately, 11 case–control researches were ultimately eligible for the meta-analysis of ABCG2 Q141K SNP.
-Codominant model is the most probably appropriate genetic model to interpret the susceptibility casuing.
-And the results suggest the rs2231142 polymorphism was associated with gout susceptibility strongly (OR=4.30, P = 0.000 in OR1; OR=2.36, P = 0.000 in OR3), and the TT genotype is more risk than GT genotype (OR=1.70, P = 0.000 in TT Vs GT).
+Results: Ultimately, 11 case–control researches were eligible for the meta-analysis of ABCG2 Q141K.
+Co-dominant model is proved most probably appropriate genetic model of the susceptibility.
+And the results suggest the rs2231142 polymorphism was strongly associated with gout susceptibility (OR=4.30, P = 0.000 in OR1; OR=2.36, P = 0.000 in OR3), and the TT genotype is more risk than GT genotype (OR=1.70, P = 0.000 in TT Vs GT).
 Our findings suggest no evidence for the interaction of rs2231142 association with gout in sex and age but significant in ethnicity.
 In the meta-analysis about rs2231142 we find the published year is a very important source of heterogeneity.
 The result of line regression (R2= 0.9869) suggested a causal relationship between serum uric acid and gout in three SNPs.

 Conclusions: These findings suggest a predictive role for rs2231142 polymorphisms associated with gout susceptibility and this association isn’t modified by sex but modified by ethnicity.
 The T allele may be a predictive for uric acid and gout.
 Three SNPs influents gout through uric acid.
 This result